prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

-### Flashing Colours to Indicate Invincibility
+### Flashing Colors to Indicate Invincibility

-And now we are going to add the code to make the tank flash colours while it is invincible.
+And now we are going to add the code to make the tank flash colors while it is invincible.
 This is pretty simple.
 We just create a value from a sine function, which will go between two points.
-In our case these two points will represent a colour between white and red.
-The tank will therefore flash between its normal colour and red.
+In our case these two points will represent a color between white and red.
+The tank will therefore flash between its normal color and red.
 This code goes in the *Update()* method of your *Tank.cs* class:

 ```